Stacey Surveys Ltd

 Quidos and Elmhurst accredited Phil Stacey is a qualified, accredited and insured Commercial Energy Assessor with 10 years’ experience, offering a warm & efficient service, putting clients at ease and providing a professional service to commercial clients throughout West Wales.

-If you are selling, renting or building commercial property, you need a commercial EPC report.
+If you are selling, renting or building commercial property in West Wales then you need a commercial EPC report.

-If a property is split into parts ‘designed or altered to be used as separate accommodation' the parts may each require their own EPC.
+If a property is split into parts ‘designed or altered to be used as separate accommodation' the parts may each require their own commercial EPC in West Wales.
 The sale and let of commercial buildings can be complex with multiple tenancies and uses.

-An EPC should be provided to a prospective buyer or tenant at the earliest opportunity, and no later than when a viewing is conducted, or when written information is provided about the building.
+A commercial EPC should be provided to a prospective buyer or tenant in West Wales at the earliest opportunity, and no later than when a viewing is conducted, or when written information is provided about the building.
 Even if no marketing takes place it must be provided before entering into a contract to sell or let.

-An EPC is valid for up to 10 years, unless a newer EPC is produced for the property.
+A commercial EPC is valid for up to 10 years, unless a newer commercial EPC is produced for the property.
 The property can change hands as many times as required during that peroid.

 Local weights and measures authorities in West Wales, usually through their trading standards officers are responsible for enforcing the requirement to have a Commercial EPC on sale or let of a building.
 See EPC enforcement and fines.